 - To cultivate a research environment where, in the context of ethics, there is a dialectic between film practice (documentary, film essay, artists’ moving image and fiction) and film theory.

 Janet Harbord’s research continues to concentrate on bio ethics, body language and film, working with Giorgio Agamben’s philosophy in the area of biopolitics and cinema, focusing on the ethics of gesture, the politics of bodily communication and definitions of life.
 This involves examining the legibility of bodies in early medical film and British fiction film, tracing communicative disorders across arts and science.

 Steven Eastwood is currently producing a feature length film, Island, and a multi screen gallery installation, The Interval and the Instant, both working with end of life.
 He is also working on Cinemautism, a research project exploring a non-inferential film model, in the context of autism and contested theories of mind.

-Libby Saxton is collaborating with Guy Westwell and Jeremy Hicks (Russian) on a project about Iconic Images of Political Violence, culminating in a book about how cinema has helped form and transform these influential and malleable images.
+Libby Saxton, Guy Westwell and Jeremy Hicks are members of the Iconic Images of Political Violence Research Group.
+Libby Saxton is writing a book about how cinema has helped form and transform these influential and malleable images.